sensedata1/bless-bootcamp-EFI/README.md

 # bless-bootcamp-EFI

+Check SIP is disabled

+`csrutil status`

+If it is enabled, reboot into recovery mode, open Terminal then run:

+`csrutil disable`

 Allows older macOS devices to locate and 'bless' Windows Bootcamp EFI partition.
 I'm using a mid 2010 mac pro 5.1 with aftermarket GPU so no EFI boot screen available.